Accessing trace data¶

 RESOURCE_ATTRIBUTES Excerpts

-The following JSON excerpts contains two of the attributes included in the RESOURCE_ATTRIBUTES column for each of the three handlers whose data is included in the preceding output.
-The SELECT query code following these excerpts selects values from these attributes.
+The following JSON excerpts contain two of the attributes included in the RESOURCE_ATTRIBUTES column for each of the three handlers whose data is included in the preceding output.
+The SELECT statement following these excerpts selects values from these attributes.

 The RESOURCE_ATTRIBUTES column contains data about the event’s source.
-For reference information, refer to RESOURCE_ATTRIBUTES column.
+For reference information, see RESOURCE_ATTRIBUTES column.

 {